stride3d/stride-docs/en/manual/sprites/edit-sprites.md

 ### Set transparency

-By default, Xenko treats transparent areas of the sprite sheet as transparent at runtime.
+By default, Stride treats transparent areas of the sprite sheet as transparent at runtime.
 Alternatively, you can set a key color as transparent.
 To do this, select **Use color key** and define a color.
 For example, if you set absolute black (#FF000000), areas of absolute black are transparent at runtime.

 ![Select color key](media/color-key.png)